JoeBrosnihan/blog/_posts/2024-03-21-bird-models.md

 date:   2024-03-21 19:55:00 -0700
 ---

-We built a UGC platform in BIRD on Roblox.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Amwp6iZ377I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We did this because the our game has a community of young people excited to create things, and an audience of players excited to play with new creations.
-We connected these creators to the audience so we, the small team of first-party developers, would no longer be the content bottleneck.
+We built a UGC platform in our game, BIRD, on Roblox.
+Our community is excited to create things, and our audience is excited to play with new creations.
+We connected these creators to our audience so the small team of first-party developers would no longer be a bottleneck for content.

 So far, it's worked out incredibly well.
 BIRD's daily revenue has doubled because players want to pay to insert other creators' models, and we've paid 300k R$ (3k USD) to our creators.